Chinese filmmaker to stand trial for constitution documentary

 Last week, police in Beijing charged Tie Liu, an 81-year-old writer, with "illegal business activity" after he criticised China's former and present leaders in essays.

-In July, Chinese prosecutors slapped the same charge on Chang Boyang, a lawyer working for a non-government organisation.
+In July, Chinese prosecutors slapped the same charge on Chang Boyang, a lawyer working for a non-government organization.

 Zhang Lifan, a Beijing-based political commentator interviewed by Shen for the documentary, said Shen's prosecution signifies that the present government "just wants to eliminate all opinions".